- Featured Events

 Please join the Center for Comparative Studies in Race and Ethnicity for the 13th Annual Kieve Lecture featuring Dolores Huerta.

 Dolores Clara Fernández Huerta is an American labor leader and activist who was the co-founder of the National Farmworkers Association, which later became the United Farm Workers.
 Huerta helped organize the Delano grape strike in 1965 and was the lead negotiator in the workers’ contract that was created after the strike.
-For decades, Ms. Huerta has been a leader in movements for workers' and womens' rights, and was an honorary co-chair of the Women's March on Washington, which occurred on January 21, 2017.
-Her work has been in alliance with the Chicano Movement, the Civil Rights movement, LGBTQ social movements.
+For decades, Ms. Huerta has been a leader in movements for workers' and women's rights, and was an honorary co-chair of the Women's March on Washington, which occurred on January 21, 2017.
+Her work has been in alliance with the Chicano, Civil Rights, and LGBTQ movements.
 She has received numerous awards for this advocacy, including the United States Presidential Eleanor Roosevelt Award for Human Rights and the Presidential Medal of Freedom.

 We look forward to seeing you there!